-INTRODUCTION: India lives in her 6, 38,345 villages with 24 crore poor engaged in micro enterprises.
-As per the Government of India's Ministry of Micro, Small and Medium Enterprises (MSES) Annual report 2008-2009, there are 133.68 lakhs (in number) micro enterprises in India.
+India lives in her innumerable villages where poverty is common for families as there are only seasonal employments in unorganized sectors.
+The naturally created Micro Small and Medium Enterprises in villages support the economy of the villages.
 Poverty in India is widespread with the nation estimated to have a third of the world's poor.
 The credit needs and other financial services are provided to the rural masses in general and to the poor in particular through the rural financial markets comprising an unorganized sector consisting of commission agents, moneylenders, landlords, etc., and an organized sector consisting of pyramid type cooperative credit institution - broadly classified into urban credit cooperatives and rural credit cooperatives.
+As the formalities are more the rural masses fell comfortable to borrow from the money lenders who charge heavy interest for the borrowings.

 In order to enlarge the flow of credit to the hard-core poor, NABARD launched a scheme of organizing them in self-help groups (SHGs) and linking the SHGs with banks, in 1992.
-The scheme is broadly on the pattern devised by Bangladesh Grameen Bank.
+The scheme is broadly on the pattern devised by Bangladesh

+Grameen Bank.
 Under the scheme, poor, preferably the women are organized in SHGs and banks financing these SHGs for on lending to poor are eligible for concessional refinance from NABARD.
 There are three distinct modes to route the credit to micro enterprises.
 While under the first mode, banks lend directly to the SHGs for lending to micro entrepreneurs.
 Under the second mode, banks provide loans to the NGOs for on lending to the SHGs and ultimately to micro entrepreneurs.
 Under the third mode, banks extend credit to the SHGs with the NGO as facilitator.

 Though the SHGs were started in 1997 in Tamil Nadu, the concept penetrated down only in recent years.
 Now there is a greater amount of socio-economic emancipation among the members of the SHGs.
 Hence there is a need for evaluating the social and economic impact of the SHGs on their members.
 Among the various districts of Tamil Nadu, Tiruchirappalli District occupies a predominant position in the starting of SHGs.
 In Tiruchirappalli district the urban centers have more rural bias and the economic activities are more agro-based.
-Hence the SHGs have been formed for meeting the needs of industrial and agricultural activities.
-As on November 2008, there were 3.78 lakhs SHGs in Tamil Nadu with a membership of 60.63 lakhs.
-And in Tiruchirappalli District there were 16,773 SHGs with a membership of 2, 69,014.
+Hence the SHGs have been formed for meeting the needs of women involved in agricultural activities.
+As on 2018, there were 3.78 lakhs SHGs in Tamil Nadu with a membership of 60.63 lakhs and in Tiruchirappalli District there were 16,773 SHGs with a membership of 2, 69,014.
 The present study deals with the SHGs formed in Tiruchirappalli district.
 The empirical findings of this study would pave the way for taking certain policy decisions for strengthening the SHGs and hence the study has been undertaken in Tiruchirappalli district.